0foo/geraldine/README.md

     * Then, since that was the last processor, it wrote it to the same directory location except under the distribution directory.
     * The processers operate in order, so it's like a pipeline of one transformation applied, then that data is passed to the next processer.

-* Note: this is literally jinja but with front matter and a pipeline to give it more power!

 ## Directory generation
 * Geri has a parent directory with a `geri_src` and a `geri_dest` directory. (names are customizable)